The five biggest takeaways from GDC

-Going in-person after two years of virtual meetings
+Going in person after two years of virtual meetings

 With many people returning to GDC as one of their first major outings since the beginnings of the pandemic in 2020, the event held a cheery — yet wistful — tone, even as the discussions at the conference focused on some weighty topics.